Contourdynamics/smartcommunication/README.md

 2. SCS SERVICES DESIGNERS:
 ============
-2.1 CONVERGED APPLICATION DESIGNER:
+2.1 CUSTOM CONVERGED APPLICATION DESIGNER:

-These are basically the inbound based converged applications designed to work for specific functionalities. system provides a set of converged modules based on which Customers will be able to configure the Applications.
+Converged Application Designer is a platform to design the converged applications.
+The system already provide few pre-designed Applications as listed below. for designing system provides a set of converged modules based on which Customers will be able to Design the Applications.
 Customers can design provided number of applications based on its package for subscriptions.

 Customer will be able to design a Converged system which will include: